gsoules/MkDocs/digital-archive/docs/administrator/add-new-user.md

 Guest users **do not see**:

 -   The gray menu bar that archivists and administrators see at the top of every page.
-Hiding the menu bar from guests prevents them from accessing an administrative features.
+Hiding the menu bar from guests prevents them from accessing administrative features.
 -   [Quick access links](/archivist/special-features-archivist/#quick-access-links)

 A guest user account is useful for people who should be able to see all of the data in the